pmodin/infra/readme.md

 * should probably set up ansible instead of cloud-init, especially to adhere to reboots due to software updates on upgrade, but also to set up services
+* fix terraform to loop / not specify nodes explicitly

 ## prerequisites